 Make sure all seats, seatbelts, restraints, and safety devices are fully functioning.
 If you take your doors off make it a habit of verifying everyone is belted in before you even put it in drive!
 If you’re driving without doors/roof make sure everyone in the vehicle has proper wind, eye, and ear protection as well as sunscreen and bug repellent.

 For some people, this is what it’s all about – gearing up.
 You know what I mean, putting on those 50″ light bars, swapping out from factory tires to those 35″ MTs and customizing your vehicle to make it yours.
-We love gearing up but don’t forget your 4×4 out of the factory is usually a very capable machine, unless you’re seeking extreme rock crawling or are heading out to difficult trails and crazy adventures I recommend getting to know your vehicle before you gear it up for the sake of gearing it up.
+We love gearing up but don’t forget your 4×4 out of the factory is usually a competent machine, unless you’re seeking extreme rock crawling or are heading out to difficult trails and crazy adventures I recommend getting to know your vehicle before you gear it up for the sake of gearing it up.
 Have some fun while you drool over your future possibilities.

 Great 4×4 Upgrades